mageplaza/magento-2-customer-approval/README.md

 A: Yes, you can do it easily via Redirect CMS Page section from the backend.

-## 3. How to install Customer Approval extension for Magento 2
+## 3. How to install Magento 2 Customer Approval extension

 Install via composer (recommend), run the following command in Magento 2 root folder: